 Car and motorbike rental

 Car rental is relatively inexpensive and usually cheapest of all arranged in advance through one of the large multinational chains.
 Check their websites for special offers.
 Otherwise, rental agencies (including local firms) are found in all the major towns and at the airports in Lisbon, Porto and Faro.
-Local rates start at €150 a week with unlimited mileage, theft cover and collision damage waivers.
-Minimum age for rental is 21, though up to and including the age of 24 you’ll have to pay a supplement.
+Local rates start at €150 a week with unlimited mileage, theft cover and collision damage waivers; you’ll also pay extra for a toll-road transponder (see above).
+Minimum age for rental is 21, though up to and including the age of 25 you’ll have to pay a supplement.
+Note also that when renting a car, UK drivers will need to show a driving licence and provide a licence code, which allows the rental company to check if you have any penalty points.
+The code should be obtained before you travel via gov.uk/government/news/hiring-a-vehicle.

 Car rental companies

 Cycling is increasingly popular in Portugal, both as a sport and a way to get from A to B, despite the hilly terrain of the interior.
-In addition, dedicated cycle paths are beginning to appear in major cities, such as Lisbon and Porto, as are long-distance cycle paths along former railways lines, such as the Ecopista do Dão near Coimbra and the Ecopista da Linha do Tâmega near Amarante.
-Specialist outlets, plus hotels, campsites and youth hostels, rent bikes from €10–20 a day: we give details in the guide.
+In addition, dedicated cycle paths are beginning to appear in major cities, such as Lisbon and Porto, as are long-distance paths along former railways lines, such as the Ecopista do Dão near Coimbra and the Ecopista da Linha do Tâmega near Amarante and the Ecopista near Évora.
+Specialist outlets, plus hotels, campsites and youth hostels, rent bikes from €10–20 a day.
+A collective of bike-friendly hotels throughout the country, which have repair stations and local cycling routes, is listed at bikotels.com.

 Everything you need to know before you set off.